For Adviser use only

 The ability to make ‘top-up’ personal deductible contributions allows more flexibility in managing contributions and maximising the concessional cap.

-Sam earns a salary of $150,000 per annum plus super guarantee contributions of $15,000 per annum.
-At the start of the financial year, he arranges to salary sacrifice $1,040 a month ($12,480 per annum) to utilise his concessional cap of $27,500 (assuming he cannot take advantage of the carry forward concessional provision).
+Sam earns a salary of $150,000 per annum plus super guarantee contributions of $16,500 per annum.
+Sam’s enterprise agreement states his employer pays super guarantee on all of his remuneration without limit.
+At the start of the financial year, he arranges to salary sacrifice $916 a month ($11,000 per annum) to utilise his concessional cap of $27,500 (assuming he cannot take advantage of the carry forward concessional provision).
 Towards the end of the financial year in May, he is also paid a performance bonus of $30,000, and is promoted, with a new salary of $200,000 per annum.
 Concerned about his concessional contribution cap, he asks his employer to stop the salary sacrifice arrangement, but 10 months have already passed since the arrangement was first put into place.

 Veronica earns $70,000 per annum and is paid fortnightly.
 She decides to see a financial adviser to assist her with building her retirement savings in a tax-effective manner.
 Her adviser recommends that she maximise her current financial year’s unused concessional cap as her cash flow and accumulated personal savings can support her personal expenses.